$125 off any CGM Plan. Use code WINTER125

 Reduce Stress

-Stress is a common culprit when it comes to weight loss and obesity.
-Excess stress can cause your body to hold onto fat, lead to weight gain, and even hinder muscle building efforts.
+Stress is a common culprit for weight loss and obesity.
+Excess stress can cause your body to hold onto fat, lead to weight gain, and even hinder muscle-building efforts.

-While acute inflammation is helpful in muscle building, it can prevent muscle growth over time if it becomes chronic.
-Reducing chronic stress can benefit your metabolism by reducing inflammation and helping to improve insulin sensitivity and reduce blood pressure.
+While acute inflammation is helpful in muscle building, chronic inflammation can prevent muscle growth over time.
+Reducing chronic stress can benefit metabolism by reducing inflammation, improving insulin sensitivity, and reducing blood pressure.

 Here are some tips to reduce stress: